 Top Tips

 - Don't risk it!
-To avoid health risks it's better to follow the recommended guidelines and not risk anything.
+It's best to follow the recommended guidelines and not risk anything.
 If in doubt, throw it out!

 - Look out for signs of spoilage.
 Always check for color changes, a sour smell, or freezer burn on your food items.
 Growth of bacteria can be invisible BUT there are signs.